ironsmile/euterpe/README.md

 make release
 ```

-This will produce a binary `httpms` which is ready for distribution.
+This will produce a binary `euterpe` which is ready for distribution.
 Check its version with

 ```
-./httpms -v
+./euterpe -v
 ```

 First Run